facebook/prophet/docs/_docs/diagnostics.md

 - `uncertainty_samples`: The uncertainty intervals are computed as quantiles from the posterior predictive interval, and the posterior predictive interval is estimated with Monte Carlo sampling.
 This parameter is the number of samples to use (defaults to 1000).
 The running time for predict will be linear in this number.
 Making it smaller will increase the variance (Monte Carlo error) of the uncertainty interval, and making it larger will reduce that variance.
 So, if the uncertainty estimates seem jagged this could be increased to further smooth them out, but it likely will not need to be changed.
 As with `interval_width`, this parameter only affects the uncertainty intervals and changing it will not affect in any way the forecast `yhat`; it does not need to be tuned.

-- `stan_backend`: If both pystan and cmdstanpy backends set up, the backend can be specified.
-The predictions will be the same, this will not be tuned.